jerseyjackpot/readme-project/Develop/readme.md

 ## Description

-application using node.js to create a styled readme.
+Application using node.js to create a styled readme.

 ## Table of Contents